 This can make it slightly unclear where the boundaries are but when you’re close by you can’t miss the massive stone fortification wall which goes right around the entire complex.

-Venturing inside the walls of the citadel, it feels very much like a part of regular city but most visitors head to the Imperial City complex on the southern edge of the citadel area.
+Venturing inside the walls of the citadel, it feels very much like a part of the regular city but most visitors head to the Imperial City complex on the southern edge of the citadel area.

-What is the Forbidden Purple City?
+What is the Forbidden Purple City in Hue?

 Put simply it was a private complex of buildings reserved exclusively for the ruling emperor, his family, court ladies and urchins housed inside the Imperial City area, the inner sanctum if you like.
 Being inside the main citadel and moat, plus behind it’s own 3.7m high brick walls it was the safest place to live.